Answered By: Darcy Gervasio Last Updated: Jun 27, 2022 Views: 154

 Additional Access Tips

 You should be able to search in one of our ebook databases, click on a title, and read it via the browser.
-Some ebooks allow you to download PDF or ePub copies to your own computer or tablet, while others do not allow downloads.
+Some ebooks allow you to download PDF or ePub copies to your own computer, tablet, or e-reader, while others do not allow downloads.

 A few of our ebooks have a limited number of simultaneous users, so if other users are reading it at the same time, you may not be able to open it.
 In this case, please check back later, once the other patrons have closed their browser.
 This can be important if an entire class is using an ebook.
 As a courtesy to the next patron, please close your browser window completely and leave the database when you are done reading.